Akan people: Bono and the northern Akan cradle

-Adanse and the rise of southern Akan states
+Adanse and the southern Akan cradle

 The Adanse state emerged in the forest zone and is remembered in Akan cosmogony as the place “where God began creation”.
 Local traditions identify Adansemanso as its first capital.
 It was regarded as the first among five foundational Akan polities, along with Akyem Kingdoms, Kingdom of Assin, Kingdom of Denkyira, and Asante, which are collectively known as the Akanman Piesie Anum.
 Major clans such as the Ekouna, Asona, Bretuo, Oyoko, Asakyiri, Asenie, and Agona trace their origins to towns within its territory.

 By the 13th century, Adanse was integrated into Trans-Saharan trade networks through Wangara intermediaries, exchanging gold for Saharan goods.
 Gold was mined in areas such as Akrokerri and Dompoase under ritual supervision invoking the deity Bona.
 Statecraft was tied to control over goldfields, tribute, and military organization, with towns like Edubiase and Bodwesanwo producing iron weapons.
 At its peak in the 13th–15th centuries, Adansemanso was one of the largest ancient towns in the central forest zone, containing domestic structures, iron-smelting debris, and brass gold weights.

 In the 15th century, elite families with origins in Adansemanso and Asantemanso became wealthy through long-distance trade and established a political system known as abirempondom.
 These obirempon ruled from dominant towns that exercised authority over surrounding towns of free and unfree subjects, creating new forms of jurisdiction, land clearance, and court culture.